Kitz24/Simple_Vocab/README.md

 ### TO-DO

-- Change KeyboardActions Bar color
+- Notification for daily word